valenwhite/done_app/README.md

 **Done** is a mobile task management app built with React Native using Expo.
 It supports a simple authentication flow and tab-based navigation, allowing users to manage tasks and view them across different pages.
 The app was developed as part of unit number IFN666 at QUT (Web and Mobile App Development).

-It demonstrates full-stack development skills by incorporating:
-- A mobile client that uses modern JavaScript (ES6+), React functional components, and hooks.
-- A RESTful API that uses GET, POST, PUT, and DELETE to interact with a MySQL database.
+The backend, built with Node.js and Express, handles user authentication and task management using a RESTful API connected to a MySQL database.

-- Support for persistent accessibility settings (e.g., font size).
-- Basic app screens including Splash, Login/Signup, About, and Settings, as per the assignment requirements.
+This project demonstrates cross-platform development and full-stack integration using modern web and mobile technologies.

 ---